u2coding/AWS-Scanner/readme.md

 2. Choose option `2` and enter the filename (e.g., `ips.txt`).

 3. The tool will start scanning the IPs listed in the specified file and print to the 'results' folder.
-Found AWS credentials will be saved to results/aws_keys.txt
+Found AWS credentials will be saved to results/aws_keys.txt in a format suitable for testing via [Kingbased's Keychecker](https://github.com/kingbased/keychecker/).

 ## Disclaimer